-Cash Flow Activities:
+Cash Flow Activities: Three months ended May 31, 2020:

-Year ended February 29, 2020:

-Cash balances decreased by \$134,722 during the year ended February 29, 2020 and decreased by \$261,837 during the year ended February 28, 2019.
+Cash balances decreased by \$1,346 during the three months ended May 31, 2020 and increased by \$346,226 during the three months ended May 31, 2019.

-During the year ended February 29, 2020, cash used in operating activities was \$416,336 compared to cash used in operating activities of \$149,953 during the year ended February 28, 2019.
-The cash used in operating activities in 2020 increased compared to 2019 because of the increased expenses associated with the newly acquired properties in the year ended February 29, 2020.
+During the three months ended May 31, 2020, cash provided by operating activities was \$14,208 compared to cash used in operating activities of \$266,254 during the three months ended May 31, 2019.
+The change in cash flows from operating activities as compared to the same period in the prior year was due to decreased expenses during the current period as management took precautionary steps to conserve cash resources pursuant to the uncertainty in relation to Covid-19.
+During the three months ended May 31, 2019 expenses were significantly higher because of the increased expenses associated with the newly acquired properties (acquired during the year ended February 29, 2019).

-Cash used in investing activities during the year ended February 29, 2020 was \$403,635 compared to cash used in investing activities of \$111,884 during the year ended February 28, 2019.
-The difference is primarily attributed to the cash acquisition payments and exploration and evaluation expenditures incurred in the Company's new properties, Rama De Oro Project, Magdalena Project, and Yautepec Project.
+Cash used in investing activities during the three months ended May 31, 2020 was \$27,154 compared to cash used in investing activities of \$26,519 during the three months ended May 31, 2019.
+The amounts are comparable and consist of exploration and evaluation expenditures incurred on the Company's new properties, Rama De Oro Project, Magdalena Project, and Yautepec Project.